arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 m365 tenant status list --query "value[?Status != 'ServiceOperational']"  --output json
 ```

->>Another biggest advantage of CLI for Microsoft 365 is that, all the command provides an option for you to [return the values in a JSON string](https://pnp.github.io/cli-microsoft365/user-guide/cli-output-mode/#json-output-mode){:target="_blank"}.
-With JSON, it is super powerful and flexible and you can easily manipulate the data in your scripts
+>>Another biggest advantage of CLI for Microsoft 365 is that all the command provides an option for you to [return the values in a JSON string](https://pnp.github.io/cli-microsoft365/user-guide/cli-output-mode/#json-output-mode){:target="_blank"}.
+With JSON, it is super powerful and flexible and you can easily manipulate the data in your scripts.

 ### Pushing to SharePoint list when Services are not normal

 #### SharePoint List

-Here we are using a SharePoint List in one of the SharePoint site.
-Advantage of that is, you can have the information kept and you can tag it to a Power Automate if you want build some Logics (I have created a [Power Automate solution](#bonus-solution---configure-power-automate-for-doing-any-business-process) so that can have a look into that and design your requirements accordingly).
+Here we are using a SharePoint List in one of the SharePoint sites.
+The advantage of that is, you can have the information kept and you can tag it to a Power Automate if you want to build some Logics (I have created a [Power Automate solution](#bonus-solution---configure-power-automate-for-doing-any-business-process) so that can have a look into that and design your requirements accordingly).
 In my case, SharePoint List look something like below

 ![M365HealthStatusOutageList](../assets/images/blog-usedimages/o365-health-status/SPList.jpg)